Prerequisites

 Create a FastAPI Application

-If you don’t have a FastAPI app yet, you can create a simple one by following these steps:Set Up a Virtual Environment
+If you don’t have a FastAPI app yet, you can create a simple one by following these steps:Run the Application Locally

 You need to push your FastAPI app code to a Git repository.Create a New Repository on GitHub